Add

 for board game design.
 The board doesn't have to be anything flashy, but it

-FROM NEW YORK offers, but it is the game design elements that begin to hint that
+offers, but it is the game design elements that begin to hint that this game

-this game might be bringing more to the table than the merely passable graphics
+might be bringing more to the table than the merely passable graphics would have

-would have hinted.
-Notice that there are areas of different colors on the game
+hinted.
+Notice that there are areas of different colors on the game map.
+The

-map.
-The isle of Manhattan has been divided into areas of different colors.
+isle of Manhattan has been divided into areas of different colors.
+Sometimes

-Sometimes such differences are only for show, but in the case of ESCAPE these
+such differences are only for show, but in the case of Escape these

 elements signify how the areas affect gameplay.